 You can read my article “Types of Algae.
 Best Algae Eating Team”.

-Community tank with Fish and Snails
+Community tank with Fish and Shrimp

 There are hundreds and hundreds of questions about fish and shrimp compatibility.
 In my opinion, if you are serious about breeding shrimp and keeping shrimplets alive then this question should not even be on your mind.
 Almost all fish are opportunistic.
 It means that if baby shrimp fits their mouths they will eat it.